 There are a lot of things to consider when thinking about when you might attend marriage therapy, such as:

-- Cost: The more you go, the more expensive it becomes.
-What's your budget for marriage therapy?
+- Cost: What's your budget for marriage therapy?
 Most insurances cover marriage therapy, so you'll only have to pay a copay, usually between $30-$50/session.

-- Frequency: Most poeple go once a week, but in more extreme cases couples may go 2-3 times a week.
+- Frequency: Most people go once a week, but in more extreme cases couples may go 2-3 times a week.

 - Time: When do you both have time for therapy?
-Is it on the weekends or the evenings?
-When would be best conducive to your lives?
+Is it on the weekends or in the evenings?

 Understand that the hour or two after therapy may also be a little difficult, as your emotions will be sore.
 Try to plan a soothing activity after marriage therapy, either together or on your own.
-Personal self-care is vital when in couples counseling, because our individual health plays a huge role in our relationship health.
+Personal self-care is important while you’re in couples counseling because our individual health plays a huge role in our relationship health.

 4 Types of Marriage Therapists

-Each marriage counselor goes by different titles, and the acronyms after their names can be a bit confusing.
+There are more than one type of marriage therapist.
+Some went to college for marriage therapy, and others took educational classes later in their career.
+Each marriage counselor goes by a different title, and the acronyms after their names can be a bit confusing.
 Here's a clearer breakdown to help you understand the different types of therapists you might encounter:

 1. Licensed Marriage and Family Therapist (LMFT)